wp-plugins/easy-faqs/readme.txt

 == Upgrade Notice ==

-* 1.9.4: Widget updates, bug fixes
+* 1.10: Update to be translatable.